circular-o/circular/docs/getting-started/installation.md

 <o-tab-panel name="traditional">

-The traditional CDN loader registers all Shoelace elements up front.
+The traditional CDN loader registers all %LIBRARY_NAME% elements up front.
 Note that, if you're only using a handful of components, it will be much more efficient to stick with the autoloader.
 However, you can also [cherry pick](#cherry-picking) components if you want to load specific ones up front.

 ```html
 <link